-Senior Vice President, Corporate Strategy & Business Development
+Senior Vice President, Corporate and Industry Strategy

 Katie Blot is the senior vice president of corporate strategy and business development for Blackboard.
 In this capacity, she drives the strategic planning process and helps set the direction for the company in order to fulfill Blackboard’s mission of reimagining education.